-|Hardiness Zones||5b–8a (USDA)|
+|Hardiness Zones||5–8 (USDA)|

 How to Plant Asian Pear Trees

 If you're planting more than one tree, space them at least 15 feet apart.
 Dig a hole twice as deep and wide as the root ball, so the roots will fit and spread freely in the ground.
 Mix a four-inch layer of compost into the soil.

-Place the tree in the hole at the same level as it was in the original pot.
+Place the tree in the hole at the same level as in the original pot.
 Backfill with two-thirds of the soil, and then gently tamp the soil.
-Before backfilling with the last third of the soil, soak the soil with a garden hose.
-Let the hose trickle water slowly, so the soil can absorb the moisture.
+Before backfilling with the last third of the soil, soak the ground with a garden hose.
+Let the hose trickle water slowly so that the soil can absorb the moisture.